Norske Skog: History

 Sven Ombudstvedt became CEO of Norske Skog in January 2010.
 Ombudstvedt was previously chief financial officer and a management board member of Yara International and strategy director of Norsk Hydro.
 Ombudstvedt succeeded Christian Rynning-Tønnesen.

 Norske Skogindustrier ASA went bankrupt in 2017 and was delisted from the Oslo Stock Exchange.
 However, the operations continued, and was reorganized under a new parent company, Norske Skog ASA, which was reintroduced to the Oslo Stock Exchange in October 2019.

 Over the following years, the group has diversified in order to counter the downward trend of the publication paper market.
 In 2020, it was announced that two paper machines, at Bruck an der Mur in Austria and Golbey in France, would be converted to produce recycled containerboard.
 The company is also pursuing fibre-based growth initiatives under the brand names Cebina and Cebico as well as energy related projects such as biogas.
 Norske Skog is also the major shareholder of Circa Group, which is listed separately on Euronext Growth with the ticker CIRCA.

+Environmental record

 Norske Skog have been accused of environmental destruction in New Zealand.
 One of their plants has consumed an entire inland fresh water lake, once full of marine life and a healthy eco system and replaced it with a large stagnant pit full of dioxins, polychlorinated biphenyls (PCB).
 Drums of zinc hydrosulphite and sodium dichromate are buried in the lake bed.
 Testing has also detected manganese, ammoniacal nitrogen, boron, arsenic, zinc, and chloride, these exceed the maximum concentration limits for drinking water, further polluting the ground water and feeding in to other areas.

 Norske Skog have effectively walked away from the responsibility to clean up the work site, by closing the paper mill plant, they are refusing to engage with local indigenous Maori, guardians of the environment.